zefoy/ngx-ace-wrapper/README.md

 ace()                        // Returns the Ace instance reference for full API access.

 clear()                      // Clears the editor document and resets text selection.

+getValue()                   // Returns the current text value of the editor document.

 setValue(value, cursorPos?)  // Text value for the editor document.
 Cursor position:
                              // 0 = select all, -1 = document start, 1 = document end.